 What is the Festival of Hunting?

-The Festival of Hunting is now recognised as the annual showcase for the world of hunting - a 'sport' that was banned in 2005.
-Hounds representing packs from across the UK will be at the Peterborough venue on the Wednesday 19 July for the annual celebration, and we want to see it end.
+The Festival of Hunting is the annual showcase for the world of hunting - a 'sport' that was banned in 2005.
+Hounds representing packs from across the UK will be at the Peterborough venue on Wednesday 17 July for the annual celebration of a sport made illegal nearly 20 years ago, and we want to see it end.

 Hunts claim they are ‘trail’ hunting, but every season we see report after report that this is nothing but a sham and a smokescreen - a cover for old fashioned illegal hunting.